-FOREIGN/ THIRD LANGUAGE COURSES (FRENCH/ JAPANESE/ CHINESE/ MALAY)
+FOREIGN/ THIRD LANGUAGE COURSES (JAPANESE/ CHINESE/ MALAY)

-The school offers French, Japanese, Chinese as 3rd Lang and Malay as 3rd Lang as Elective Courses.
+The school offers Japanese, Chinese as 3rd Lang and Malay as 3rd Lang as Elective Courses.
 These courses are offered to the following categories of students:

-- (1) Having the interest to study a Third Lang on top of their Mother Tongue - (2) Opting to study French or Japanese as MTL-in-lieu (with approval from MOE) - (3) Having the interest to study one of these languages purely for interest, even if they are exempted from MTL (this applies to some of the foreign students)
+- (1) Having the interest to study a Third Lang on top of their Mother Tongue - (2) Opting to study Japanese as MTL-in-lieu (with approval from MOE) - (3) Having the interest to study one of these languages purely for interest, even if they are exempted from MTL (this applies to some of the foreign students)

-The four-year French and Japanese courses prepare students for DELF (Diploma in French Studies) & JLPT (Japanese Language Proficiency Test) respectively.
+The four-year Japanese courses prepare students for JLPT (Japanese Language Proficiency Test).
 The four-year Chinese as 3rd Lang and Malay as 3rd Lang courses equip students with language competencies required for sitting for GCE 'O' Level Chinese/Malay Special Programme even though some of them may not be eligible to sit for these exams.

-Upon completion of any of the 4 third language courses mentioned above, students are expected to achieve communicative competence in simple everyday situations and personal interaction in French, Japanese, Chinese or Malay.
+Upon completion of any of the 4 third language courses mentioned above, students are expected to achieve communicative competence in simple everyday situations and personal interaction in Japanese, Chinese or Malay.
 Having attained this level of learning would indicate that students have acquired the language foundation necessary for advancement to the next level of learning.